bbauska/JS-Animated-Slideshow-JavaScript/README.md

 }
 </pre>

-With that safety check in place, we no longer need to explicitly set the position of the <span>&quot;preview&quot;</span> element.
+<p>With that safety check in place, we no longer need to explicitly set the
+position of the <span>&quot;preview&quot;</span> element.
 Right now, we're doing that in the <span>prepareSlideshow</span> function.
-Remove these lines:
+Remove these lines:</p>

 <pre>
 preview.style.left = &quot;0px&quot;;